DataDog/hiring-engineers/answers.md

 ![Task2_Agent-status-MySQL](./img/Collecting%20Metrics/Task2/Task2_Agent-status-MySQL.png)

-The Database is sucessfully installed on our host and the Agent integration was sucessfully.
+The Database is sucessfully installed on our host and the Agent integration was sucessful.
 Now it is time to install you first Datadog integration.
 Select **Integrations** from the Datadog sidebar and type in **MySQL** in the search field.
 Click on the MySQL integration and install it:

 ![Task2-MySQL-Integration-installed](/Users/Kevin/Documents/Projekte/Datadog/hiring-engineers/img/Collecting Metrics/Task2/Task2-MySQL-Integration-installed.png)

-Now change to your [MySQL - Overview](https://app.datadoghq.eu/dash/integration/9/mysql---overview?from_ts=1592254130144&to_ts=1592257730144&live=true) Dashboard on the Datadog website and watch your first MySQL database metrics coming in:
+Change to your [MySQL - Overview](https://app.datadoghq.eu/dash/integration/9/mysql---overview?from_ts=1592254130144&to_ts=1592257730144&live=true) Dashboard on Datadog's website and watch your first MySQL database metrics coming in:

 ![Task2_MySQL-Overview-Dashboard](./img/Collecting%20Metrics/Task2/Task2_MySQL-Overview-Dashboard.png)

+Congratulations!
+You can now monitor your database and collect all kinds of important metrics.
+Datadog helps you to keep an eye  on metrics like Query throughput, Query performance or Open Connections.

 **Submission links:**